Facts about energy costs and Local Access Fees

 What are Local Access Fees?

-The Municipal Government Act allows municipalities to charge utilities a fee in lieu of property taxes and municipal right-of-way access fees.
-In this way, Local Access Fees are a mechanism to ensure public utilities pay their fair share, since they do not pay property tax.
+The Municipal Government Act allows local governments to charge utilities a fee instead of property taxes for municipal right-of-way access.
+LAF is a way to ensure public utilities pay their fair share, since they do not pay property tax on distribution infrastructure, such as gas and power lines.

-Local Access Fees cover the direct costs of allowing utilities, such as natural gas and electricity, to build their infrastructure on municipal lands, restrictions on planning and development, and inherent risks related to utility access.
+The fees cover the cost of allowing utilities to build their infrastructure on municipal lands.
+LAF also cover restrictions on planning and development, and risks related to utility access.

 Electricity

-There are two components of the Local Access Fee (LAF) calculation for electricity:
+There are two components of the LAF calculation for electricity:

 • Distribution cost